snowplow/snowplow-web-data-model/README.md

 20 * COUNT(DISTINCT(FLOOR(EXTRACT(EPOCH FROM ev.derived_tstamp)/20))) - 30 AS time_engaged_in_s
 ```

+In the sql-runner variant of the model, this can be achieved by setting the [playbook](sql-runner/playbook/web-model.yml.tmpl) variables:

+`first_ping` should reflect the `minimumVisitLength` argument (30 in our example above)

+`heartbeat` should reflect the `heartBeat` argument (20 in our example above).

 Find more information on how to set up Snowplow tracking via the [JavaScript tracker](https://github.com/snowplow/snowplow/wiki/javascript-tracker).

 Find more information on the [web page context](https://github.com/snowplow/snowplow/wiki/1-General-parameters-for-the-Javascript-tracker-v2.6#webPage).